desiba/digital-vision-test/README.md

  - Open http://localhost:4000/graphql
  - Now Run your mutations, queries  from GraphQL Play Ground play ground

- ## Runing Test
- # Open a new terminal to the project directory
+ ## Runing Test - Open a new terminal to the project directory
- - Run ` npm run test` to run the tests
+ - Run ` npm run test` to run the tests.

  ## You can use these sample data to login via biometricKey or email and password
 ```javascript